CGelet/Self-Teaching-Notes/README.md

 ## Goals of this Respository
 For me, the main goal of this repository is to keep a universal, public database of the different topics in which I am looking to learn about.
 Rangiing from velocity potential and flow fields to database management and data science.
 All of these topics are generally interesting to me, so I am looking to keep a universal place of my Markdown notes where I can access from anywhere, but also where people who have an interest in the topics can use as a reference.

+## Markdown Setup and VSCode Extensions
+I wanted to incllude a quick section just describing how I have this setup.

+### Markdown Editor
+I use markdown editor which features WYSIWYG (What you see is what you get).
+This is simply just to allow for myself to get a visual representation of the markdown file easier.
+This is great for me, as I do not have to 'guess' as much to get the file to look how I want

+### FOAM
+FOAM is a VSCode extension to allow myself to develop maps of my notes.
+This allows for me to visualize the notes which I am taking and their innerconnections.

+### Markdown All in One
+Markdown all in one reintroduces basic functions and keybinds.
+This means, I can easily work through my note taking flow.

 # Personal Information
 ![Static Badge](https://img.shields.io/badge/Development%20in%20Progress-darkred)